georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 includes two types of param element `float` and `optiongroup`.
 There are many other types we can use.
 This
 [Inkscape wiki page](https://wiki.inkscape.org/wiki/Extensions:_INX_widgets_and_parameters)
 has a complete list.
-We don't need to remember the user interface controls.
-When we are working on a user interface dialog, we use the wiki page as a reference and grep the system extension directory to find some examples.
+We don't have to memorize the user interface controls.
+We use the wiki page as a reference and grep the system extension directory to find some examples.